 Again, this is subjective, and both should be taken seriously.
 Obviously, an overweight dog can quickly progress to an ‘obese’ dog, if lifestyle changes are not implemented.
 For the benefit of this article, we are classifying obese as:

 - When the extra fat / weight that your dog is carrying is manifesting mobility, health and / or behavioural concerns;

 - When the extra weight is affecting your dog’s quality of life.

 Taking steps to make changes as soon as you notice your dog is overweight, will really help avoid many serious long-term problems.
 It is a good idea to check your dog against the above chart (or a similar breed specific weight chart for your dog) regularly.
 When we see our dogs everyday problems can creep up on us, so keeping a regular check of your dog’s weight will ensure that changes are noticed quickly so that you can take action quickly.

 We have seen above that no animal is designed to remain the same weight all year around, just as no animal, of whatever species, would eat the same calories intake and exactly the same meal every day of their lives.
 Food intake should vary according to many factors, including exercise, external stress etc. In nature, it is completely normal for dogs to have forced fasts fairly regularly – dogs in nature would not be faced with constant abundant supplies of food without having to work really hard to hunt it.
-Similarly, they would not be loving in centrally heated homes!
-If an animal is surrounded by abundance all the time, then fat will accumulate, and quickly.
+Similarly, they would not be living in centrally heated homes!
+If an animal is surrounded by abundance all the time, then the fat will accumulate, and quickly.

 Please also see our blog on “Pancreatitis.
 How Can I Prevent It or Support My Dog If It Has It?”
 In here we also give advice on intermittent fasting and how this can help digestive health.